thuhcsi/dpss-exp3-VC-BNF/README.md

 'pip3 install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html' will solve this problem.

-Or you may need other version of torch.
-A100 and cuda.11 are used when i run these code.
 ```

 Extract the dataset, and organize your data directories as follows: